 Toppings for serving: shredded cheddar cheese, sliced scallions, diced avocado, sour cream

 Place the oil in an electric pressure cooker.
 Turn the sauté setting on and heat the oil until shimmering.
-Add the turkey.
-Cook, stirring constantly to break up the meat into small pieces, until no longer pink, about 4 minutes.
+Add the turkey and cook, stirring constantly to break up the meat into small pieces, until no longer pink, about 4 minutes.

 Add the onion, bell pepper, carrots, celery, and garlic.
 Stir and cook for 3 minutes.
 Add the tomatoes, black beans, green chiles, water, chili powder, cumin, salt, and tamari or soy sauce if using.
 Stir to combine.

 Secure the lid and close the vent.
 Set the cook time for 20 minutes at high pressure.
 When the cooking time completes, open the valve to release the pressure.
 Open the lid away from your face.
 Stir the chili.
-Taste and add salt and other seasonings as needed.
+Taste and add salt, soy sauce or tamari, and other seasonings as needed.
 Serve the chili with your desired toppings.